shinyhealthtools/medmodr/README.md

 ## About

-MedModr was developed by **Mudasir Mohammed Ibrahim** while balancing his work as a registered nurse at Tamale Teaching Hospital and his involvement in health research.
-Through conducting studies, supervising research projects, and performing statistical analyses, he recognized the need for a user-friendly, accessible, and open-source tool for mediation, moderation, and conditional process analysis.

-MedModr was created to make advanced statistical methods easier to use for researchers, students, clinicians, and academics, particularly in resource-constrained settings.

-**MedModr** performs mediation, moderation, and conditional process analysis in the user's browser, ensuring complete privacy.
+MedModr is an open source web application for mediation, moderation, and conditional process analysis.
+Developed by Mudasir Mohammed Ibrahim, a registered nurse and health researcher at Tamale Teaching Hospital in Ghana, the tool addresses the growing need for accessible statistical software in resource constrained environments.

+Through years of conducting research, supervising student projects, and performing statistical analyses, the developer identified a critical gap.
+Researchers, students, and clinicians often lack access to affordable tools for advanced statistical modeling.
+The PROCESS macro, while widely used for mediation and moderation analysis, requires SPSS or SAS commercial licenses that many institutions and individuals cannot afford.
+Additionally, implementing these analyses in R demands programming expertise and significant time investment, creating further barriers for researchers without coding backgrounds.

+These obstacles exclude countless researchers, particularly those in low resource settings, independent scholars, and students with limited institutional support.
+Commercial software licenses are prohibitively expensive, and the learning curve for programming based solutions prevents many from conducting advanced statistical analyses.

+MedModr eliminates these barriers by providing a free, browser based solution that requires no installation, licensing, or coding knowledge.
+The application runs entirely in the user's browser, ensuring complete data privacy with no data transmitted to external servers.

-The goal is to make the most commonly used PROCESS macro models accessible to the research community.
-Continuous development efforts will include other widely used models that are not yet in the app, ensuring that MedModr evolves to meet the growing needs of researchers, students, clinicians, and academics.
+MedModr currently implements the most widely used PROCESS macro models and continues to evolve.
+Future development will expand support to include additional models, ensuring the tool remains responsive to the needs of the research community.

 ## Offline Use

-MedModr is designed for maximum accessibility and privacy.
+MedModr prioritizes accessibility and data privacy.
 No libraries, packages, or software installations are required.
-Simply download the `index.html` file, open it in any modern web browser, and begin your analysis immediately.
+Users simply download the `index.html` file, open it in any modern web browser, and begin analysis immediately.

-All statistical computations are performed locally in your browser with **no internet connection required** after the initial download.
+All statistical computations are performed locally in the browser.
+No internet connection is required after the initial download.

 **Data file requirements:**
-- **CSV files:** Complete offline support — upload and analyze without internet
+- **CSV files:** Full offline support.
+Users can upload and analyze without internet connectivity.
-- **Excel files (.xlsx, .xls):** Internet connection is needed **only during file upload** (to parse the Excel format).
-After the data is loaded, disconnect from the internet and run the full analysis offline.
+- **Excel files (.xlsx, .xls):** Internet connection is required only during file upload to parse the Excel format.
+After the data is loaded, users can disconnect from the internet and run the complete analysis offline.

 ## Download the Latest Version

-> **Get the latest release here:** [github.com/shinyhealthtools/medmodr/releases](https://github.com/shinyhealthtools/medmodr/releases)
+**Get the latest release:** [github.com/shinyhealthtools/medmodr/releases](https://github.com/shinyhealthtools/medmodr/releases)

->
-> Always download the newest version from the official releases page.
-Check back regularly for updates, bug fixes, and new features.
+Users should always download the newest version from the official releases page and check back regularly for updates, bug fixes, and new features.

 ## Interface